weimingtom/tukineko_csharp/README.md

 * 2025-01-23, tukineko (pixel-based) csharp v1

 ## Test Data
-* Need to copy MOON folder from 月姬 (Tsukihime) or 月箱
+* Need to copy data files to the MOON folder from 月姫 (Tsukihime) or 月箱
 * https://gitee.com/weimingtom2000/nscripter_java

 ## References